mighty-gerbils/gerbil/doc/reference/std/debug.md

 ```

 Walks the heap, optionally starting from the specified `root` object
-and using `walk` as the function for walking containers.
+and optionally using `walk` as the function for walking container objects.

 Returns a table of all visited objects.